Welcome to this quick fix tip for the most common issue that you can experience with the Google Maps module on the Divi theme

 This is necessary for users:

-- Who have a high amount of traffic and requests 25,000 map loads per day.
+- Who has a high amount of traffic and requests 25,000 map loads per day (Learn more about the Premium Plan Usage Rates and Limits)

-- Who are concerned about an unauthorized use of their API key from being used by a third party website or app, ultimately thresholding your daily 25k map load allowance without your permission.
+- Who is concerned about the unauthorized use of their API key from being used by a third party website or app, ultimately thresholding your daily 25k map load allowance without your permission.

 So, securing your API key is a Brilliant Idea and I recommend you to do this.